ese-detkin-lab/ese5190-2022-lab2b-esp/README.md

 # The Proposal - Direction indicators for cars

-We will be using the gesture sensing ability from lab 1 to check if the hand motion is right or left.
-Then 10 LED lights placed in a particular structure will blink and form a corresponding pattern of right ot left arrow.
+We will be using 10 LED lights placed in a particular structure will blink and form a corresponding pattern of right ot left arrow.
+The slider witch will indicate the direction right or left and a push button to switch this circuit on or off.
 This whole concept somewhat resembles car's rear indicators.

 Block Diagram: